Classical Multidimensional Scaling on Metric Measure Spaces: Introduction

 \subsection{Contributions}

 The cMDS method has been mostly considered through its applicability to data analysis tasks, which means that its understanding has been mostly restricted to the case of finite datasets.
-Properties such as its stability and consistency (i.e. the behavior of the result of applying cMDS to a sample of a space as the cardinality of the sample increases) have not yet been clarified.
+Properties such as its \emph{stability} and \emph{consistency} (i.e. the suitably convergent behavior of the result of applying cMDS to a sample of a space as the cardinality of the sample increases) have not yet been fully clarified.

 In order to tackle these and other questions, in this paper we study a generalization of Schoenberg's result to the \emph{metric measure space} setting \cite{gromov2007metric,memoli2011gromov} which will permit (1) modeling both these ideal limiting objects and their finite approximations within a flexible framework and (2) reasoning about such questions in an effective manner.

-A \emph{metric measure space} is a triple $(X,d_X,\mu_X)$ where $\mX=(X,d_X)$ is a compact metric space and $\mu_X$ is a full-support Borel probability measure on $X$.
-In this setting, we aim to quantify how much distortion will incurred when trying to embed $\mX$ into Euclidean space of a given dimension via a certain generalized formulation of the cMDS procedure.
-This extension of cMDS to metric measure spaces was first considered in \cite{kassab2019multidimensional,adams2020multidimensional} where the authors were able to compute the spectrum of the cMDS operator for the case of the circle $\Sp^1$ with geodesic distance and normalized length measure.
+A \emph{metric measure space}, or mm-space for short, is a triple $(X,d_X,\mu_X)$ where $\mX=(X,d_X)$ is a metric space and $\mu_X$ is a fully supported Borel probability measure on $X$.
+In this paper we will concentrate on the analysis of compact mm-spaces and will therefore slightly abuse terminology: mm-space will always refer to compact mm-spaces unless specified otherwise.

+In this setting, we aim to quantify how much distortion will be incurred when trying to embed $\mX$ into Euclidean space of a given dimension via a certain generalized formulation of the cMDS procedure.
+This extension of cMDS to mm-spaces was first considered in \cite{kassab2019multidimensional,adams2020multidimensional} where the authors were able to compute the spectrum of the cMDS operator for the case of the circle $\Sp^1$ with geodesic distance and normalized length measure.
 They also formulated a number of questions, such as extending the analysis to the case of spheres with arbitrary dimension (with geodesic distance and normalized volume measure) and establishing the stability of the cMDS procedure.
 The results in the present paper fully answer those and other questions about cMDS on continuous spaces.